The Museum of the Moon was presented for public feedback by Lieux Publics at Cité des arts de la rue, Marseille.

-In this third year of the Travellings event, Lieux Publics introduced a new format that was dedicated to 18 artists from 11 European countries: Austria, Belgium, the Czech Republic, Denmark, France, Germany, Hungary, Italy, Kosovo, the Netherlands and the United Kingdom.
+In the third year of the Travellings event, Lieux Publics introduced a new format that was dedicated to 18 artists from 11 European countries: Austria, Belgium, the Czech Republic, Denmark, France, Germany, Hungary, Italy, Kosovo, the Netherlands and the United Kingdom.
 See here for details

 Travellings offered 18 unusual ways to meet artists in different parts of the Cité des arts de la rue, where Lieux Publics is based.
 The event was presented with INSITU.